Brexit and Biden Rekindle Hopes for a United Ireland

 Contemporary Irish politics is all about history.
 People on the island spend far more time looking to the past than their contemporaries in England, as the nationalist Northern Irish rap group Kneecap explained in a blustery interview that went viral earlier this year.
 Groups on both sides of the nationalist-unionist divide look to figures and events in history as justification for current positions.
 They often want to make sure that past struggles can be honored and seen as leading to some kind of a final triumph.
 The eternal challenge has been to do that in a way that — somehow or another — works for most people.
 “Both major political traditions have a very keenly developed sense of history and a narrative that goes back to the 17th and 18th centuries.
 This is common in societies where identities and borders, and the framework of political life, are still in dispute,” said Daniel Finn, author of One Man’s Terrorist: A Political History of the IRA.
 “But it can often supercharge contemporary politics with historical energy.
 When discussing peace negotiations, there was a tongue-in-check saying we had here: ‘That’s all very well in practice, but does it work in theory?’”

 In 1916, Irish republicans rebelled against British rule — with important Irish American support — in the “Easter Rising,” which was crushed.
 Soon after World War I ended, however, the nationalist “Irish Republican Army” waged a bloody guerrilla offensive, which is now called the Irish War of Independence.
 In 1921, IRA leaders signed a treaty with the British that would give them a Free State in the South, and keep six counties in the North — where unionists were a solid majority — inside the U.K. Not everyone accepted this deal, which led to a brutal civil war.
 The Free State eventually declared itself a Republic, while Catholics above the new dividing line suffered under obvious and intentional discrimination imposed by the Belfast government.
 In the 1960s, a civil-rights movement inspired by Black Americans exploded in Northern Ireland.
 They were met with state repression and were targeted by violent Loyalist paramilitary groups that claimed they were a front for radicals that wanted to impose Catholic rule — or even communism — on the region.
 A small “official IRA” did exist at the time and did have an unabashedly left-wing ideology.
-But the anti-Catholic violence led many nationalists to the join the “Provisional IRA,” a more aggressive splinter group that soon became the main nationalist protagonist in the Troubles, a low-intensity, irregular war that lasted roughly 30 years and took many civilian lives.
+But the anti-Catholic violence led many people to the join the “Provisional IRA,” a more aggressive splinter group that soon became the main nationalist protagonist in the Troubles, a low-intensity, irregular war that lasted roughly 30 years and took many civilian lives.

 From the late 1960s to 1998, over 3,500 people died, and Northern Ireland has a population of less than 2 million.
 No one in the IRA, or most of the nationalist community, ever recognized the legitimacy of the partition.
 But by the 1990s, it was clear to the Provisionals that they could not win Irish unity through this armed struggle, and nationalists slowly hammered out a deal with London, the unionists, and the Republic (with the help of Bill Clinton’s administration).
-Even now, if you walk through working-class neighborhoods in Belfast or (London)Derry, it is obvious that there was recently a war here, and it’s not really obvious that it ended.
+Even now, if you walk through working-class neighborhoods in Belfast or (London)Derry, it is obvious that there was recently a war here, and it’s not really clear that it ended.
 In Catholic neighborhoods, there are murals celebrating the IRA (and its famous MP and hunger striker Bobby Sands) alongside copious Palestinian flags and images of Che Guevara (the nationalist movement sees itself as an anti-imperialist movement and has looked to revolutionaries in the Global South as much as it often relied on money from North America).
 In largely Protestant neighborhoods, there are murals celebrating paramilitary forces like the Ulster Volunteer Force — classified as a terrorist organization by the U.S. and U.K. — and promising armed defense if they come under attack.
 And the scars are everywhere.
 “We are a post-conflict society, and because of that, we have huge problems of intergenerational trauma — and when you combine that with unemployment, poverty, and inequality, you can see why we have a mental-health epidemic,” said Matt Collins, a Belfast city councilor from the left-wing People Before Profit party.
 “More people have killed themselves since 1998 than died in the entirety of the Troubles.”

 It is not just opponents of a border poll who recognize that violence could return.
 “I don’t think reunification can be done clean and easy, like,” said Niall Eggleston, who grew up among the bombs and riots of the Troubles in Derry and now considers himself a moderate unionist.
 “Whether because of fear or ignorance, there will be resistance” in the unionist community, he said.
 Eggleston lives in a heavily Protestant neighborhood, and is proud to have friends in both communities, but he says that “it is still very easy to meet people who do not know anyone at all on the other side.”